Lupennat/nova-expandable-many/README.md

 - MorphMany
 - MorphToMany

-The relation table (without any actions, lenses and without the toolbar) will be displayed as a collapsable row on the index page.
+The relation table (without any custom actions and lenses) will be displayed as a collapsable row on the index page.

 ```php